mallikarjunasai995/LearningPythonAutomation/README.md

 #need to create a virtual envirornments and start practicing programs to run on any evnvirornments without disturbing the main setup/system python packages

+git :

+1. list all branches and search for specific string -- git branch -a --list "*telemetry*"